-☐ Other (please specify: )
+☒ Other (please specify: Direct Deposit/paper check depending on how they receive their usual TA pay in the Duke payroll system.)

 Please describe each type of compensation and how they will be distributed.
 If multiple payments will be made, please describe.